Skip To Main Content

 The extent of the home and how its owners engage with the various elements were an important part of crafting the next chapter.
 Williams Burton Leopardi has reconfigured the planning to connect the various stages of the home, culminating in an open and light-filled living, dining and kitchen convening area to the rear.

-Similar to any heritage home, the inherited formality and separation reflects another time and how people lived and interacted within the home environment.
-Bridging those interesting nuances and highly considered details with a contemporary sensibility then poses its own series of challenges, where finding the right balance between old and new is key.
+Similar to any heritage home, the inherited formality and separation reflects how people lived and interacted within the home environment in another time.
+Bridging those interesting nuances and highly considered details with a contemporary sensibility then poses its own series of challenges, finding the right balance between old and new is key in a project such as this.

 Working with an existing extension, the team initially reconfigured the interior spaces to create a clear delineation of function, only adding as necessary.